 A wonderful Christmas time

 It goes without saying that a Christmas party should be held close to Christmas Day, or at least in December.
-However, with everyone already in a festive mood and ready for the winter holidays, it might be a bit of a hassle to find an appropriate date.
+It’s not always easy to align dates with the your team’s request and availability of venues.
+Having some level of flexibility is important.
 Depending on the size of the team you are organising the party for, you can either create a poll with several potential dates or make the decision on your own.
 Always consider holding it on Thursdays or Fridays since they are the most appropriate days for a party.
 After all, who wants to work with a hangover?

 Nevertheless, it’s vital to send invitations out ahead of time to ensure a good turnout and ask for confirmation of attendance, since this will help set the course for the ongoing planning process.
 Don’t forget to spread the word about the event, too.
 Even if you don’t know all the party details at this point, it’s good to send “save the date” emails.
 Moreover, put the date on your company calendar and make sure all the guests get a reminder prior to the event.